LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Measuring-Quality-of-Grammars.md

 ### Conclusions
 Specification Analysis Reporting (SAnR) in particular may prove very useful, since debugging grammar rules in level generation histories is an important requirement for improving the quality of grammar-based content generators.

 Are MAD and SAnR odd names?
-Well, simultaneously debugging countless levels (both generated and potentially generated)  feels MAD and becoming SanR seems like a good goal.
+Well, yes, but simultaneously debugging grammar rules and countless levels (both generated and potentially generated) feels MAD and becoming SanR seems urgent.
+In that light, the results game developers achieve using generative grammars seem even more fantastic.

 * **Symposium.** In case you wish to learn more, Quinten will give a talk at the [Symposium on Live Game Design](/project/update/2019/02/01/Live-Game-Design-Symposium.html) in Amsterdam on February 27th.